Check the tide times before doing this walk - do the middle section at low tide if possible

 Starting in Eastbourne, a faded Edwardian grandeur seaside resort, the walk heads from the station down through a pedestrian shopping street to a very nice seafront esplanade and a Victorian pier (1 km) and a sandy beach.
 It then follows the seafront promenade north-east, quickly leaving the touristy areas.

-After 3km, it passes Soverign Harbour, a modern marina complex, crossing its sea lock via pedestrian bridges.
+After 3 km, it passes Sovereign Harbour, a modern marina complex, crossing its sea lock via pedestrian bridges.
 Turn left (instead of right over the lock bridges) for shops, restaurants etc. At this point the beaches turn from sand to shingle with sand only at low tide.

-Pevensey Bay has 2 sea-front pubs (one is a sailing club open to the public).
+Pevensey Bay has 2 sea-front pubs (one is a sailing club open to the public) and another on the main road a bit inland.
 Here you can cut the walk short by heading inland to Pevensey Station and Roman fort.
 NB there are 2 Pevensey Stations - the easterly one (Pevensey Bay), closest to the beach has infrequent trains.

 After Beachlands is a very quiet stretch with no houses, where you can walk along the sea wall if the tide is in.